Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

   available, potentially out of order as specified in [@RFC7766].
 This is often called 'OOOR' - out-of-order responses.
 (Providing processing performance similar to HTTP multiplexing)
-* Management of TLS connections to optimise performance for clients using either
+* Management of TLS connections to optimize performance for clients using either
   * [@RFC7766] and EDNS(0) Keepalive [@RFC7828] and/or
   * DNS Stateful Operations [@I-D.ietf-dnsop-session-signal]